bradfield-csi-5/nyctomek/introduction-to-computer-systems/binary-encodings-prework/solutions.md

 -(2^7) if the bit is 1, 0 otherwise.
 32-bit two's complement:
 -2(2^31) if the bit is 1, 0 otherwise.

+## 2.5 Advanced: Integer Overflow Detection
+It can be beneficial for our hardware to be able to detect overflow in two’s complement.
+To do so, we’d need a rule for determining—based solely on bit patterns—if overflow has occurred.
+Can you describe such a rule?

+We look at the sign bits of the two values being added.
+If their sign bits are equal but the sign bit of the sum is different, then overflow has occurred.
+If the sign bits of the two numbers being added are different, then there can be no overflow.

 # 3 Byte Ordering